 Injured by civil extortion in California?
 Call us for help…

 If you paid money or property to a blackmailer as the result of extortion in California, we invite you to contact us for a free consultation.

-Call us at 855-JUSTICE or fill out the form on this page to discuss your case in confidence with an experienced California injury lawyer.
+Call us at 855-LAWFIRM or fill out the form on this page to discuss your case in confidence with an experienced California injury lawyer.

 - California Penal Code 518.

 - People v.
 Sanders (1922) 188 Cal.
 744; People v.
 Goldstein (1948) 84 Cal.App.2d 581; People v.
 Hesslink (1985) 167 Cal.App.3d 781.

 - Flatley v.
 Mauro (2006) 39 Cal.
 4th 299 ("The law does not contemplate the use of criminal process as a means of collecting a debt.").